 - [139] The minutes of the board meeting do not show any basis or rationale for the recorded decision ...
 There is nothing to show what the directors took into account in making the recorded decision ...
-Nor is there, on the evidence, any discernible basis on which [the recorded decision] could have been decided ... - 21.
+Nor is there, on the evidence, any discernible basis on which [the recorded decision] could have been decided ... - 23.
 Deficiency as to content may also prompt Courts to adopt a degree of scepticism when material events that have not been recorded in the minutes are said to nevertheless have occurred.
 In Australian Securities and Investments Commission (ASIC) v Australian Property Custodian Holdings Ltd (recs and mgrs apptd) (in liq) (Controllers appointed) (No 3) [2013] FCA 1342, Murphy J said in relation to a claim that certain matters were discussed at a board meeting: - [276] The minutes contain no record that any of these matters were discussed. ...
 I expect in the circumstances that if these matters were discussed the minutes would contain some note of it. ... the upshot of the Directors' testimony that they discussed some of these matters must be that the minutes are deficient. ... the Directors in approving [the minutes], were obligated to exercise a high standard of care.
-The absence of any record of any discussion of these important matters tends to show that they were not, or at best scantly, discussed. - 22.
-There is surprisingly little guidance in case law as to the level of detail of the proceedings of board meetings required to be included in minutes.
+The absence of any record of any discussion of these important matters tends to show that they were not, or at best scantly, discussed. - 24.
+However, there are limits to the conclusions that a Court will draw if detailed records of board discussions are not kept.
+In APRA v Kelaher (2019) 138 ACSR 459 at [142], Jagot J (when her Honour was a judge of the Federal Court of Australia) said that "minutes are not expected to be complete transcripts of words spoken at the meeting and nor do they need to record arguments for or against resolutions".
+Her Honour said that "it follows that the absence of in the minutes of a detailed record of discussion or consideration about matters before the board does not support the conclusion that such discussion or consideration did not occur".

+25. There is surprisingly little guidance in case law as to the level of detail of the proceedings of board meetings required to be included in minutes.
 The most complete and oft cited summary is that of Justice Young in a 1991 case in the Supreme Court of New South Wales, John J Starr (Real Estate) Pty Ltd v Robert Andrew (Australasia) Pty Ltd (1991) 6 ACSR 63 at 88: